mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/historical-overview.md

   elements; if it did, it would get drawn into the evolutionary process and could not control it.
 * The first writers to include diagrams in his text.

+## Democritus (c.
+460 – c.
+370 BC)

+* Matter is not infinitely divisible.
+The tiniest parts of matter are called atoms (indivisible).
+I found the argument for this (the version of Aristotle) unconvincing, since it assumes that the process of infinite division can happen in finite time and we can then make some final examination of the result.
+* Atoms are in constant movement in vacuum.
+They differ in shape, in order, in posture.
+Some of them are concave and some convex, some are like hooks, some are like eyes.
+In their ceaseless motion they bang into each other and join up with each other.
+* D. was a believer in plural worlds.

+## Socrates (c.
+470–399 BC)

+* Inductive arguments.
+* Search for general definitions in various Platonic dialogues.
+* Virtue and moral knowledge are the same thing.
+No one who really knows what is the best thing to do can do otherwise, and all wrongdoing is the result of ignorance.
+* Socrates' method does not claim that we cannot ever know whether some particular action is or is not, say, pious unless we can give a watertight definition of piety.
+Socrates' method involves only the weaker claim that unless we have a general definition of a virtue we will not
+  * be able to say whether the virtue universally has a particular property, such as being teachable, or being beneficial, or
+  * be able to decide difficult borderline cases.
+* The inductive argument from particular instances to general truths is a contribution to the universal definition, even though the contribution in the dialogues is forever incomplete, never leading to an exception-proof definition.